azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/R2DnonPilotEv2.md

-# Services who use Ev2 as a deployment system, are onboarded to R2D (Non-Pilot)
+# Services who use Ev2 as a deployment system, are onboarded to R2D (Non-QCS)

-If your service uses Ev2 as a deployment system, is onboarded to R2D and does not appear in the [Pilot Services](https://eng.ms/docs/products/fcm-engineering-hub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequests) list, this page will provide guidence for submitting CCOA Exception requests.
+If your service uses Ev2 as a deployment system, is onboarded to R2D and does not appear in the [SafeFly CCOA Services](https://eng.ms/docs/products/fcm-engineering-hub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequests) list, this page will provide guidence for submitting CCOA Exception requests.

 ## Step 1: Complete R2D review